20 Years Strong. Today is the day that I married the man that God intended for me to marry.

 I met him during a horrible time in my life.
-I was in an abusive relationship and very beaten down.
-I had just transferred to our local university and had moved out of my home.
+Sadly, I was in an abusive relationship and very beaten down.
+I had just transferred to our local university.
+Also, I had moved out of my home.
 My family was in turmoil and it was just difficult.

 My first thought, literally, was “I’m gonna marry him.”

-I had no idea what his name was, if he was single…all I knew was that he butt looked AMAZING in those jeans and he had a kind expression on his face.
+I had no idea what his name was if he was single.
+Honestly, all I knew was that his butt looked AMAZING in those jeans.
+Also, he had a kind expression on his face.

 My heart kind of flipped.

 His eyes were sky blue.
 He had a bitty mustache.
 He was quiet and reserved.
 His hands were HUGE….my thumbs put together would equal one of his thumbs.
 He was smart.
 Soft.
 Encouraging.

 Due to my “relationship” with the guy, I had been with was very controlling.
 He did not allow me to talk to ANY male person.
 Also, he would come and watch me.
 It just did not go well when I had to talk to a guy.
 He would just stand there and watch.
 I walked behind him, I had no opinion on any subject.
 He told me what to think, what to do, how to act, who to associate with….it was sad.

 We had bowling alleys in our game room and occasionally, they would break down.
 Bart and I would have to go back to where my “boyfriend” couldn’t go so we could work on the lanes.
 He would talk to me and tell me what he thought I deserved and how I should be treated.
 That I should be treated like a princess and without abandon.
 I deserved better.

 He loved me and he showed me, love.
 Also, he taught me how to love.